davidbauch/QDaCC/README.md

 - Concurrence of any two electronic or optical transition
 - Wigner function of any single electronic or optical transition

-# Basic Syntax for defining a system
-...

 # Usage

 All numerical parameters support the following units: